readyready15728/misc/awakemud-notes.md

   (And I finally outgrew him.)
 - Mack Roland in the cemetery at the western end of Middlefield Avenue in Redmond offers work (minimum reputation 500 and maxes out at maybe 1000).
+- The vampire and his lackeys in the graveyard can be found by entering a graffiti-covered crypt in the eastern part of the graveyard, searching, then going down from there.
+Look for "Before a busted doorway" as a northeastern exit.
 - Maxwell Jensen at Ebey's Bar offers work (minimum reputation 250).
 - There is a Matrix terminal in a private booth at Jason's Bar & Grill in Everett.
 - Don't fuck around in the basement of Jason's Bar & Grill unless you're ready.
+- The brothel rescue quest involves killing a troll in the basement of Jason's Bar & Grill involves killing a troll, removing a mangled hanger from his dead body, then searching for a hidden room opened with said hanger.
 - A chubby man sporting a cheap suit in Jason's Bar & Grill offers work (for less experienced runners).
 (Don't take him up on delivering bombs to Little Chiba unless truly prepared.)